About Brian Schad and Schad Commodity Futures & Options Trading Corporation

 At the family ranch, and local ski-resort.
 (Rivera Ranch West & Grand Targhee – Alta, Wyoming)

-In recent years I had been active in politics.
+In past years I had been active in politics.
 In 2010, I ran for the US House of Representatives for Idaho’s Second Congressional District and was nominated to run for the Idaho State Senate in 2012.
 I was proud to run my federal campaign not representing any political party, but rather as an independent American (of which I am at heart) for the explicit pursuit of all people’s happiness.

 I am an advocate for “life, liberty, and the pursuit of happiness.”
 (Idaho state capitol, Boise)

 Today I represent my clients best interests in the commodity futures markets as a LEAD BY EXAMPLE commodity trading consultant, educator, and newsletter publisher that was a high placing finisher in the 2014 Altegris Int’l CTA Trading Competition.
 Schad Commodity is a member of the National Introducing Brokers Association.
-I am also an active advisor, supporter, President & Chairman of the Board of Directors for the 501(c)3 veterans charity – Navy SEALs Brotherhood Beyond Battlefield™ Fund – and am a life-long member of the Naval Special Warfare UDT-SEAL Association.
+I am also a former advisor, supporter, President & Chairman of the Board of Directors for the 501(c)3 veterans charity – Navy SEALs Brotherhood Beyond Battlefield™ Fund – and am a life-long member of the Naval Special Warfare UDT-SEAL Association.
 It’s a great life with absolutely no regrets, and I look forward to the future each and everyday.

 I have shared with you everything about me – from my risk taking youth, to my present-day routine.
 I do this for the specific purpose for you to not think of me as a “numbers-man” running my commodity futures corporation, but rather your business-partner navigating the commodity futures markets for a mutual long-term business relationship.
 This is my purpose of being (in business) and just plain how I operate.